prakulsharma/Women_Hackathon/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/jb1998/Women_Hackathon/blob/master/LICENSE) file for details

+- Copyright (c) 2018 Jatin Bindra